 You won’t have control over when they come up or be able to plant them deep for good root structure.
 And there’s always a chance they’ll pop up too early and get killed by frost.

 So it’s not the best way of preserving tomato seeds for planting.
 And I don’t recommend relying on this method of saving tomato seeds, but it does work.

 We had a cherry tomato plant pop up in a crack in the concrete next to our porch.
 We used the porch railings to tie it up all summer and it made for convenient snacking. 🙂

 Issues with fermenting tomato seeds

 Since the seeds need to ferment for about a week, they will start to grow some mold and may even get a little smelly.
-And if you’re saving seed from a lot of tomatoes, it can take up a lot of space.
+And if you’re saving seed from a lot of tomatoes, they can take up a lot of space.

 If it starts to bother you and it’s been more than 3 days, just go ahead and process them.

 The worst thing, honestly, is if your tomatoes start to attract flies.
-Those tiny flies will go nutty for fermenting tomato seeds, and they can be really annoying if they get inside your house.
+Tiny fruit flies will go nutty for fermenting tomato seeds, and they can be really annoying if they get inside your house.

-Make a homemade trap by mixing some raw ACV with a drop of dish soap and a drop of syrup in a little jar to set next to your fermenting tomato seeds.
+Make a homemade trap by mixing some raw ACV with a drop of dish soap and a drop of syrup in a little jar or cup and set it next to your fermenting tomato seeds.
 It helps trap any little flies that might come around.

 These ready-made fly traps also work really well when placed among the cups of fermenting seeds.
 It lasts a long time, and the package comes with 6 refillable traps.

 How many tomatoes should you save for seed?